Red Bull Hangar-7

 If you play music through the hangar – speech intelligibility is as natural as if this topic did not exist at all.
 Moreover, the quality of the audio reproduction is at the very highest level thanks to the use of Alcon’s patented Pro-Ribbon technology.
 And this at almost any volume.
 It should also be mentioned that the sound level distribution over the distance is so good due to the perfect mode of operation of the cylinder wave characteristic.
 The audio network consists of a Peavey NION n3 in the center, Cobranet-fibre optic converters, a bidirectional fibre optic distribution network and twelve connection panels distributed throughout the hangar, each with two fibre optic connections.
 Depending on the specific requirements of each event, the individual systems are connected to the audio network in the desired positions via fiber optic cables.

 A New Era

-The fact that the entire audio system can be controlled and controlled via WLAN via a notebook is part of the standard of good sound, so to speak.
-The complexity of the programming behind the system, which was undoubtedly a challenge, does not affect the user.
-It works exclusively with a very clear structured and user-friendly user interface, whose programming offers him all possibilities to overview and control all relevant system parameters.
-The result of the installation is an extraordinarily flexible overall solution that has the potential to meet virtually all sound technology challenges at the highest level.
-The results achieved are so good that a new era of sound reinforcement in Hangar-7 can be spoken of here.
+The fact that the entire audio system can be controlled and controlled via WLAN via a notebook is typical for “good” sound.
+The complexity of the programming behind the system does not affect the user.
+It works exclusively with a structured and user-friendly user interface, which enables the control all relevant system parameters.
+The result of the installation is a flexible solution that has the potential to meet virtually all sound technology challenges at the highest level. .